PaoloRibeca/SiNPle/README.md

 ### Manual install

 Alternatively, you can install `SiNPle` manually by cloning and compiling its sources.
-You will need an up-to-date distribution of the OCaml compiler and the [Dune package manager](https://github.com/ocaml/dune) for that.
+You'll need an up-to-date distribution of the OCaml compiler and the [Dune package manager](https://github.com/ocaml/dune) for that.
 Both can be installed through [OPAM](https://opam.ocaml.org/), the official OCaml distribution system.
-Once you have a working OPAM distribution you will also have a working OCaml compiler, and Dune can be installed with the command
+Once you have a working OPAM distribution you'll also have a working OCaml compiler, and Dune can be installed with the command
 ```
 $ opam install dune
 ```
 if it is not already present.
 Make sure that you install OCaml version 4.12 or later.

-You will also need a copy of the sources for the [BiOCamLib library](https://github.com/PaoloRibeca/BiOCamLib).
+You'll also need a copy of the sources for the [BiOCamLib library](https://github.com/PaoloRibeca/BiOCamLib).
 We'll assume that you have cloned the repository in the directory `../BiOCamLib` with respect to the `SiNPle` sources; you'll have to modify the file `BUILD` in the `SiNPle` directory if that is not the case.

 Then go to the directory into which you have downloaded the latest `SiNPle` sources, and type
 ```